 I spent much of my early childhood in the Shenandoah Valley, Virginia, but later moved to Dhahran, Saudi Arabia.
 I attended James Madison University (BS Political Science), Florida State University (MA International Affairs) and Virginia Tech (PhD in Sociology).
-I currently live in the Shenandoah Valley with my wife Christine and our son and daughter.
+I live in the Shenandoah Valley with my wife Christine and our son and daughter.

 This site includes some of my past (and ongoing) work related to institutional parochialism, social movements, violence directed towards civilians in civil war, and the sociology of sport.